 This is our snack shop!
 When the attendant takes the order, he/she reads the order form, asks the customer what they want, and writes it down!
 MORE math and literacy embedding in their play!

 Add a number line next to the cash register so students have a model for writing numbers.
-Use register tape from the Dollar Tree for students to use as receipt paper to get them writing numbers during play.
+Use register tape from the Dollar Tree for students to use as receipt paper to get them to write numbers during play.

 Look at all the DIY props like the drink machine, popcorn machine, popcorn, ice, and pretzels!
 Make your own using empty food containers, and you will save so much money!
-I try to add tweezers anywhere I can too to help students develop fine motor.
+I try to add tweezers anywhere I can, too, to help students develop fine motor.
 Students use the tweezers to put the ice (cotton balls) in the cups.
-Did you notice there are two different size cups?
-Now students have to ask and compare sizes during play!
+Did you notice there are two different-sized cups?
+Now, students have to ask and compare sizes during play!

 Hockey and Cleaning the Ice!